lazypic/tdcourse/docs/openimageio.md

 필요한 라이브러리
 ```
-CMake Warning (dev) at /home/woong/app/cmake-3.13.2/share/cmake-3.13/Modules/FindOpenGL.cmake:270 (message):
-  Policy CMP0072 is not set: FindOpenGL prefers GLVND by default when
-  available.
-Run "cmake --help-policy CMP0072" for policy details.
-Use the
-  cmake_policy command to set the policy and suppress this warning.

-  FindOpenGL found both a legacy GL library:

-    OPENGL_gl_LIBRARY: /usr/lib64/libGL.so

-  and GLVND libraries for OpenGL and GLX:

-    OPENGL_opengl_LIBRARY: /usr/lib64/libOpenGL.so
-    OPENGL_glx_LIBRARY: /usr/lib64/libGLX.so

-  OpenGL_GL_PREFERENCE has not been set to "GLVND" or "LEGACY", so for
-  compatibility with CMake 3.10 and below the legacy GL library will be used.
-Call Stack (most recent call first):
-  src/cmake/externalpackages.cmake:131 (find_package)
-  CMakeLists.txt:130 (include)
 This warning is for project developers.
 Use -Wno-dev to suppress it.

 -- OCIO not found.
 Specify OCIO_PATH to locate it